- Rabbinic Judaism (2nd–18th century)

 Interpenetration of communal and individual ethics

 What stands out in the entire development of Jewish ethical formulations is the constant interpenetration of communal and individual obligations and concerns.
 A just society requires just people, and a just person functions within a just society.
 The concrete expression of ethical requirements in legal precepts takes place with both ends in view, so that the process of beginning the holy community and the process of forming the ḥasid (“pious”), the person of steadfast devotion to God, are concomitant.
-The relationship between the two is, of course, often mediated by the historical situation, so that in some periods one or the other moves to the centre of practical interest.
+The relationship between the two is, of course, often mediated by the historical situation, so that in some periods one or the other moves to the center of practical interest.
 In particular, the end of the Judaean state (70–135 ce) truncated the communal aspect of ethical obligations, often limiting discussion to apolitical responsibilities rather than to the full range of social involvements.
 The reestablishment of the State of Israel in the 20th century therefore reopened for discussion areas that for millennia were either ignored or treated as mere abstractions.
 This implies that the full ethical responsibility of Jews cannot be carried out solely within the realm of individual relationships but must include involvement in the life of a fully articulated community.

 This double involvement is most vividly apparent in the biblical period, when both were equally present as divine command and demand.
 In the rabbinic period, because of the new political context, the communal aspect receded, so that discussion was mainly oriented toward relationships between members of the Jewish community or between individuals as such and away from political responsibilities.
 Nonetheless, the virtues that were understood to govern these relationships were, in their biblical setting, communal as well.
 Righteousness and compassion had been obligations of the state, governing the relationship between political units, as the first two chapters of Amos make evident.
 At the same time, as Micah 6:8 shows, doing justly, loving mercy, and walking humbly with God were obligations of the individual as well.
 Given the situation of the Jewish Diaspora following the revolts against Rome in the 1st and 2nd centuries ce, the individual pattern became the primary object of concern.
 Theoretical ethical systems were not developed until the Middle Ages, but even in the early period it was understood that the dynamic of ethical theory stood behind the practical system of Halakhah, the enumeration of legal precepts.
 This meant that the law assumed an ethical core that existed prior to revelation and that the laws were just and merciful because God was just and merciful.
 Thus an attempt was made to reduce the hundreds of precepts to a small number expressing the ethical essence of Torah.